WinterAxis/ESV-MD-Bible/The_Bible_esv/1_Genesis/Gen_14.md

 that I would not take a thread or a sandal strap or anything that is yours, lest you should say, 'I have made Abram rich.'

 ###### 24
 I will take nothing but what the young men have eaten, and the share of the men who went with me.
-Let Aner, Eshcol, and Mamre take their share." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Let Aner, Eshcol, and Mamre take their share."

 ***